Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Learn the requirements for forming an LLC (Limited Liability Company) in Washington State.
-Knowing the rules will help you decide if Washington is the right formation state—and make the formation process go more smoothly.
+If you are considering forming an LLC (Limited Liability Company) in Washington State, get acquainted with Washington State LLC formation requirements before taking your first steps.
+Doing so will help you decide if Washington is the right formation state for your business—and make the process go more smoothly.

 The following are Washington’s requirements for the members and managers of LLCs:

-You form an LLC in Washington by filing Certificate of Formation and paying the required fee.
+Forming an LLC in Washington State can be accomplished by filing a Certificate of Formation* and paying the required fee.
 The information required in the formation document varies by state.
-Washington's requirements include:
+Washington's requirements include, among other things:

-Some states require additional filings or steps at the time of incorporation, such as a county level filing, publishing notice of the LLC formation in a local newspaper or an initial report filing.
-Washington requires the following:
+Some states require additional filings or steps at the time of LLC formation, such as a county level filing, publishing notice of the LLC formation in a local newspaper or an initial report filing.
+Forming an LLC in Washington State requires the following:

-Washington allows professionals, such as accountants, attorneys, and physicians, to form a professional limited liability company (PLLC).
+Washington allows professionals to form a professional limited liability company (PLLC).